romainsacchi/carculator/docs/validity.rst

-The `curb mass` returned by Carculator is plotted against manufacturers' data, per vehicle size class and powertrain technology.
+The `curb mass` returned by ``carculator`` is plotted against manufacturers' data, per vehicle size class and powertrain technology.
 To do so, we use the car database Car2db (https://car2db.com/) and load all car trims produced after 2013 (21,383 vehicles).